Artic144/Stardew-damage-calculator/README.md

 ## Rings

 Only a few of the game's rings will affect a weapon's damage, some of the most important being the Iridium Ring / Ruby Ring, Aquamarine Ring, Jade Ring, and Lucky Ring.
 With the exception of the Lucky Ring, all other mentioned rings provide a 10% boost to their respective stat.
-Rings stack addatively with each other, meaning wearing 2 Ruby Rings provide a 20% boost to attack.
+Rings stack additively with each other, meaning wearing 2 Ruby Rings provide a 20% boost to attack.

 So far we've spent practically all our time in the `StardewValley::Tools::MeleeWeapon` file, and this will be the last section where this is true.
 In the function `StardewValley::Tools::MeleeWeapon.DoDamage`, the function `StardewValley::GameLoction::damageMonster` is called, and is passed these parameters:
 ```c#